Los Angeles authorities in standoff with carjacking suspect amid reports of link to deputy ambush

 The transit deputies -- described only as a 24-year-old man and a 31-year-old mother of a 6-year-old boy -- graduated from the academy 14 months ago.

 They are recovering at a hospital after undergoing surgery.
+A reward of over $300,000 -- a mix of county funds and private donations -- is being offered for information on the suspected gunman.